 The need arises when candidates are able to calculate their expected scores based on the unofficial and provisional JEE Main answer key.
 Now it takes time for NTA to prepare the percentile scores for each candidate since it is based on the performance of the entire shift of that particular day.
 Till then, candidates can estimate their performance and make critical decisions on whether to apply for another attempt or try for another exam or prepare the list of colleges for counselling.

 The marks vs percentile for JEE Main 2026 is also shift-specific in a way.
 This is because not every shift is of the same difficulty level.
 Sometimes a shift is tougher, and other times it is comparatively easier.
 This varying level of difficulty is not any candidate’s fault, but it does significantly impact their performance.
-This is why NTA uses the normalisation process and releases the percentile scores to ensure that no student is at a disadvantage.
+This is why NTA uses the normalisation process and releases the percentile scores so that no student is at a disadvantage.
 For an easier shift, candidates have to score more marks to get a higher percentile.
 This is an inverse relation for a tougher shift, where the higher percentile may be obtained at much lower scores.

 How Does JEE Main Marks vs Percentile vs Rank 2026 Work?